 CrypticRock.com – It really has been a great run.
 You remained an intricate part of Dokken’s success during the 1980s and into the 2000s.
 Between Don’s voice and the musicianship of yourself, George Lynch, and Mick Brown, the band was a force.
 What were those early days like in Dokken?

 Jeff Pilson – They were great.
 It was very exciting.
 Right when I joined the band, it was right when the first record came out.
 I didn’t play on the first record, but we went out on the road to promote it.
-The excitement of getting out there on the road and start to experience all that basically put a fire under our butts to really start working.
+The excitement of getting out there on the road and starting to experience all that basically put a fire under our butts to really start working.
 Right away, George and I would generally room up.
 As soon as we started touring, this was during the Breaking the Chains Tour, he and I would drag a bunch of amps into the room and we would start writing.
 Our chemistry was immediate, he and I have always worked together great.
 I have always worked with all the guys in Dokken great.

 It was very exciting and it inspired us to do better and come up with better and better stuff.
 It was great, you could really feel our progress through those first few years, it was a wonderful feeling.
 We established something that a lot of these songs have remained timeless, that is why there is a demand for the band today.
 It was well-worth doing, it was a labor of love.